devonartis/aws-secure-access-infrastructure-identity-workshop/docs/02-using-AWS-Systems-Manager-Session-Manager.md

 aws ec2 run-instances --iam-instance-profile Name=SSMLabProfile --image-id ami-0080e4c5bc078760e --instance-type t1.micro --subnet-id "subnet-xx" --security-group-ids "sg-xx" --region us-east-1 --tag-specifications 'ResourceType=instance,Tags=[{Key="Name",Value="DevEC2Instance"},{Key="Environment",Value="Dev"}]'
 ```

-5.Build a MOCK production on-premise instance using the following cli command:
+5.Build a MOCK production on-premises instance using the following cli command:
->**IMPORTANT:** We are not assigning an Instance Profile as these instances will mock our on-premise servers.
+>**IMPORTANT:** We are not assigning an Instance Profile as these instances will mock our on-premises servers.

 >**Note:** Replace "subnet-xx" with the PublicSubnet1 ID, "sg-xx" with the InstanceSecurityGroup ID and "keyname-xx" with the key pair name from your scratch pad.